EC cracks whip on officer who shared details that Shaheen Bagh shooter had AAP links

 The EC said Deo's conduct has "consequences" on holding "free and fair elections".

-On Tuesday, Deo told reporters that Kapil Baisala, who had opened fired at Shaheen Bagh on Saturday, was an AAP member.
+On Tuesday, Deo told reporters that Kapil Baisala, who had opened fire at the anti-Citizenship Amendment Act (CAA) protest site in Shaheen Bagh on Saturday, was a member of the Aam Aadmi Party (AAP).

-This prompted the Aam Aadmi Party to approach the poll body against the police officer.
+This prompted the AAP to approach the poll body against the police officer.

+The Commission has considered the matter in detail and is of the considered view that the above-referred statements referring to a political party at this stage even as the investigation is still going on has the effect of adversely impacting the elections.

+"This action was totally uncalled for.
+The conduct on the part of Rajesh Deo has consequences on the holding of free and fair elections," the poll panel said in a letter to the Delhi Police commissioner.